open-telemetry/opentelemetry-java/docs/knowledge/api-design.md

 ```

 The class and method arguments identify the problem immediately in the log message without
-requiring stack trace analysis. `FINEST` is silent by default, so there is no production noise.
+requiring stack trace analysis.
+Use `ApiUsageLogger.log(...)` directly when the message is not
+simply "X is null" (e.g. `"spanIdBytes is null or too short"`). `FINEST` is silent by default, so there is no production noise.
 To investigate misuse, enable the logger named `io.opentelemetry.usage` at `FINEST` in
 development, or periodically in staging/production.
 Check each argument once, at the first
 public entry point — internal methods called by that entry point do not need to re-validate.